vatpac-technology/sops/docs/terminal/perth.md

     <span class="hotline">**PIY** -> **PH TCU**</span>: "PFY9916, concur F130"

 #### Arrivals
 The Standard assignable level from ENR to PH TCU is `A090`.
-All other levels must be prior coordinated
+All other levels must be prior coordinated.

 ### PH ADC
 #### Auto Release